 It was a wise decision to make use of Kangaroo meat in one of these formulas as it a lifeline for many dogs with severe allergies.
 The formula contains no other meat or fish ingredients that conflict with its aim.

 The formula uses Oat Groats and Canola Meal as its plant matter.
-These are unconventional ingredients but are present to help keep a dog’s digestive system stable and are not because they are high-quality or nutritious ingredients.
+These are unconventional ingredients but are present to help keep a dog’s digestive system stable and are not because they are highly nutritious ingredients.
 Unfortunately, these ingredients provide a very large proportion of carbohydrates.

 However, as we mentioned already, this is a veterinary formula, and in cases where food must be prescribed by a vet, ideal nutrition often goes out the window in favor of a dog’s overall health.

 Best Wet Dog Food With Kangaroo